microsoft/live-share/docs/reference/connectivity.md

 `HTTPS_PROXY=https://user:password@proxy-ip-address:proxyport`

-If these settings don't solve the problem for you, [please let us know](https://github.com/MicrosoftDocs/live-share/issues/86).
+If these settings don't solve the problem for you, [please let us know](https://github.com/MicrosoftDocs/live-share/issues/86) the specifics of your proxy setup so we can take a look at improving support.

 ## See also